Cover

 SI1

-Slightly Included 1 - Inclusions are visible under 10x magnification but may not be very visible withnaked eye.
+Slightly Included 1: Inclusions are visible under 10x magnification but may not be very visible to the naked eye.

 SI2

-Slightly Included 2 - More inclusions than SI1.
-Inclusions are visible under 10x magnification but may not be very visible with naked eye.
+Slightly Included 2: More inclusions than SI1.
+Inclusions are visible under 10x magnification but may not be very visible to the naked eye.

 Diamond Carat

-With diamonds, the larger the stone, the rarer and more valuable it becomes.
-To retrieve 1.00 carat of natural diamond, miners must sift through around 250 tons of ore - explaining why natural diamonds are so rare and expensive!
+Typically speaking, the larger the diamond, the rarer and more valuable it is.
+For mined diamonds this is certainly the case — to retrieve one carat of mined diamond, miners have to sift through around 250 tons of ore, making extracting diamonds a costly and labour-intensive process.